 To enhance the generalization performance of LS-TSVM, Xu et al. \cite{xu2016least} introduced the incorporation of Universum data, leading to the development of the Least-Square Universum Twin Support Vector Machine (LS-$\mathfrak{U}$-TSVM).
 This model is formulated as follows:

-where $C_{1}$ and $C_{2}$ are positive penalty parameters, $\varepsilon\in (0, 1)$ is the tolerance value for Universum class, $\xi_{1}, \xi_{2}, \psi_{1}$, and $\psi_{2}$ are measures of the violation of constraints associated.
+where $C_{1}$ and $C_{2}$ are positive penalty parameters, $\varepsilon\in (0, 1)$ is the tolerance value for the Universum class, and $\xi_{1}, \xi_{2}, \psi_{1}$ and $\psi_{2}$ are measures of the violation of associated constraints.
 The unique solution to these problems is closed-form, which is advantageous for handling large-scale applications.
 By employing the same solution method as LS-TSVM, we can obtain the two non-parallel hyperplanes by solving the following system of linear equations.

 Here, we use the same notation as for $\mathfrak{U}$-TSVM.
-A new data point \( x \in \mathbb{R}^{n} \) is assigned to class \( i \in \{+1, -1\} \) using a rule similar to that of the TSVM.
+A new data point $x \in \mathbb{R}^{n}$ is assigned to class $i \in \{+1, -1\}$ using a rule similar to that of the TSVM.